o19s/quepid/README.md

 bin/docker r bin/rake db:seed:sample_users
 ```

-If you want to create some cases with 100's and 1000's of queries, then do:
+If you want to create some cases that have 100's and 1000's of queries, then do:

 ```
-bin/docker r bin/rake SEED_LARGE_CASES=true db:seed:sample_users
+bin/docker r bin/rake db:seed:large_cases
 ```

 This is useful for stress testing Quepid!
+Especially the front end application!

 #### 3. Running the app